Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/07_Binding.md

     The other 4 GPUs are invisible in each of the tasks.
 Note also that in both tasks `ROCR_VISIBLE_DEVICES` has the same value `0,1,2,3` as the numbers detected by `lstopo` in that task are used.

+    The `lstopo` command does see two cores though for each task (but they are the same) because the cores are not isolated by cgroups on a per-task level, but on a per-job level.

     Finally we have the output of the `gpu_check` command run in the same configuration.
 The `-l` option that was used prints some extra information that makes it easier to check the mapping: For the hardware